lake-wg/edhoc-impl-cons/draft-ietf-lake-edhoc-impl-cons.md

 During the development of EDHOC, a number of side topics were raised and discussed, as emerging from reviews of the protocol latest design and from implementation activities.
 These topics were identified as strongly pertaining to the implementation of EDHOC rather than to the protocol in itself.
 Hence, they are not discussed in {{RFC9528}}, which rightly focuses on specifying the actual protocol.

-At the same time, implementors of an application using the EDHOC protocol or of an "EDHOC library" enabling its use cannot simply ignore such topics and will have to take them into account throughout their implementation work.
+At the same time, implementers of an application using the EDHOC protocol or of an "EDHOC library" enabling its use cannot simply ignore such topics and will have to take them into account throughout their implementation work.

 In order to prevent multiple, independent re-discoveries and assessments of those topics, as well as to facilitate and guide implementation activities, this document collects such topics and discusses them through considerations about the implementation of EDHOC.
-At a high-level, the topics in question are summarized below.
+At a high-level, the topics in question are summarized below:

 * Handling of completed EDHOC sessions when they become invalid and of application keys derived from an EDHOC session when those become invalid.
 This topic is discussed in {{sec-session-handling}}.